Without a good way to manage vendors, your supply chain can quickly become disorganized, error-prone, and costly.

 Some of the most prevalent forms of vendor management include:

-• Vendor risk management: controlling vendor risks attributed to areas such as financial stability, information security, and intellectual property.
+Third-party risk management: Controlling vendor risks attributed to areas such as financial stability, information security, and intellectual property.

 This kind of software can be deployed in a variety of ways.
-Including:
+These include:

-This is the start-to-finish contingent workforce management process in an organized, transparent manner.
+This is the start-to-finish process of managing a contingent workforce in an organized, transparent manner.
 It is used to monitor vendors and to optimize compliance and performance during their time in the supply chain.

 The Bottom Line On Vendor Management System

-Ultimately, the list of VMS portals mentioned above are designed to build transparent collaboration and communication between businesses and vendors, while also making it easy to share all relevant files and information and provide complete oversight over contract lifecycles.
+Ultimately, the VMS platforms mentioned above are designed to build transparent collaboration and communication between businesses and vendors, while also making it easy to share all relevant files and information and provide complete oversight over contract lifecycles.

-While Connecteam isn’t strictly a vendor management system like other solutions on this list, we still believe that it has the best value.
-This is because you are able to perform practically all vendor management processes, while also managing your in-house employees at the same time.
+While Connecteam isn’t strictly a vendor management system like other solutions on this list, I believe it offers the best value for many businesses.
+This is because you are able to perform practically all vendor management processes while managing your in-house employees at the same time.
+Try out Connecteam for free today.